jkrems/proposal-pkg-exports/README.md

 The object has keys which are _condition names_, and values which correspond to the mapping target.

-In Node.js, condition names are matched in object order.
-The first condition name that matches a known condition name for the current environment will match.
-Node.js supports the following conditions:
+In Node.js, the following condition names are matched in priority order:

+1. `"require"`: Indicates we are resolving from a CommonJS importer.
-1. `"node"`: Indicates we are in a Node.js environment.
+2. `"node"`: Indicates we are in a Node.js environment.
-2. `"main"`: Default fallback condition for any generic JS environment.
-3. `"require"`: Indicates we are resolving from a CommonJS importer.
+3. `"module"`: Indicates we are in an environment that supports ES modules.
+Can thus be used as a generic fallback for any environment.

 > Note: Using a "require" condition opens up the dual specifier hazard in Node.js where a package can have different instances between CJS and ESM importers.
 There is an argument that this condition is an opt-in behaviour to the hazard which is less risky than the main concerns of the hazard which were non-intentional cases.
 It is still not clear if this condition will get consensus, and it may still be removed.

-If no condition is matched, the package fallback applies for the target, continuing on to the next matching condition if necessary.
+The first key of the above in a conditional object will be matched.
+If the target fails the next matching condition is matched.
 Because the target is itself a target, nesting is naturally supported for more complex condition compositions.

 Other resolvers are free to define their own conditions to match.
 Eg it is expected that users will use a `"browser"` condition name for browser mappings.